Agoric/agoric-sdk/README.md

 a dependency upon `appengine`).
 The `1.13` release will leave the `go.mod` file correctly unmodified.

+Any version of Yarn will do: the `.yarnrc` file should ensure that all commands use the specific checked-in version of Yarn (stored in `.yarn/releases/`), which we can update later with PRs in conjunction with any necessary compatibility fixes to our `package.json` files.

 ## Build

 From a new checkout of this repository, run: